 Hold all of your objectives, blunt the initial Allied attacks, and make the invaders pay dearly for their incursion.
-Then form a counter-attack to recapture lost ground to the west and annihilate their entire army!
-But you must at least maintain control of Berlin and enough ground to mount a defense, or it will be impossible to achieve a peace that preserves our great nation.
+Then form a counterattack to recapture lost ground to the west and annihilate their entire army!
+But if we at least maintain control of Berlin and enough ground to mount a defense, it will be possible to achieve a peace that preserves our great nation.

 This is the end for us, Herr General.
 Let us make it a great victory, or perhaps it would be better if none of us return from the field!